prajaktakoli/obsidian/Java/Java.md

 main function is needed

 in java, everything should be an object.
 It also means that evrything should be in a class
-- Extension for bytecode - .class
+- Extension for bytecode - .class and java code is - .java Commands javac hello.java ( hello is filename) : it is used for compilation java Hello (Hello is classname) :  used to run code